TV with Streaming Apps

 Annual Subscriptions

-Some services (e.g. Disney+) will give you a price break if you prepay an entire year.
+All of the major streaming services will give you a price break if you prepay an entire year.
 This is a good deal if you’re confident you’ll consistently watch the service year-round.
 However, you’d be giving up the opportunity to rotate your subscription and take advantage of new/returning customer promotions.

 Student Discounts